Justin Morneau: Dominance (2006–2009)

 During Morneau's first three seasons with the Twins, he wore #27.
 Starting in 2006, he wore #33 for the rest of his Twins career.
 After a slow start to 2006, Morneau exploded offensively in the months of June, July, and August, raising his batting average nearly 50 points in June after beginning the month hitting .240.
 He raised his average another 33 points in July and after June consistently appeared near the top of the American League leaderboard in batting average, home runs, and RBI.
 On August 9, Morneau became the first Twin since 1987 to hit 30 home runs in a single season.
-He finished the season hitting .321 (6th in the AL) and slugging .559 (6th in AL) with 34 home runs and 130 RBI.
+He finished the season hitting .321 (seventh in the AL) and slugging .559 (sixth in AL) with 34 home runs and 130 RBI in 157 games.
 He was second in the league in RBIs and tied Larry Walker's 1997 total for the most RBIs in a season by a Canadian.
 For his hitting, he won the 2006 American League Silver Slugger Award representing first basemen.
 His efforts helped the Twins win their fourth division title in five years.

 On November 21, 2006, Morneau won the American League Most Valuable Player Award in a close vote over Derek Jeter of the New York Yankees, becoming only the fourth player in Twins history (after Zoilo Versalles, Harmon Killebrew, and Rod Carew) to receive the honour.
 He became the first Canadian to win the AL MVP award, and the second Canadian to win a major league MVP award (Larry Walker was the first, having won the NL MVP Award in 1997; Walker and Morneau were joined in 2010 by Joey Votto).

-In 2007, Morneau played in 157 games, hitting 31 home runs.
+In 2007, Morneau played in 157 games, batting .271 with 31 home runs and 111 RBI.
 In May 2007, Morneau won the Player of the Month in the American League for the first time in his career.
 Morneau appeared on the cover of the arcade baseball video game The Bigs in Canadian stores and at Best Buy stores in the United States.
 Morneau was named to the 2007 Major League Baseball All-Star Game roster in 2007 for the first time.
 He also participated in the 2007 State Farm Home Run Derby for the first time.
-He was up first and hit 4 homers and ended up tying with Albert Pujols in the first round.
-He was subsequently eliminated with only one homer on 5 chances in a tie-off.
-Pujols advanced to the 2nd round with 2 homers.
+He was up first and hit four homers and ended up tying with Albert Pujols in the first round.
+He was subsequently eliminated with only one homer on five chances in a tie-off.
+Pujols advanced to the second round with two homers.
 Morneau had his first career three home run game on July 6, 2007, against the Chicago White Sox.
 He had a solo, a two-run, and a three-run homer.
 He had an at-bat to try for his fourth home run, but his bat got under the ball, and he flew out to deep left field.